Akhil-Rawat/AvaxTeam1-StreamPay/README.md

-# StreamPay - Web3 Subscription Payments Platform
+# StreamPay - Web3 Subscription Payments Platform ( Drop To Bottom for Manual Smart Contract Testing )

 A modern, minimal React frontend for managing trustless recurring payments on Web3.